Des Moines police investigate fatal nightclub shooting

 DES MOINES, Iowa (AP) — Des Moines Police are investigating the death of an 18-year-old man who was fatally shot in a dispute at a downtown nightclub.

-Police were called to the Des Moines nightclub around 3:30 a.m.
+Police were called to the 508 nightclub around 3:30 a.m.
 Sunday to investigate the altercation.

 Police Sgt.
-Paul Parizek says the 18-year-old died at the nightclub after he was shot.
-The Des Moines man’s name wasn’t immediately released.
+Paul Parizek says Des Moines resident Frederico Thompson Jr. died at the scene after he was shot.

 The shooting is Des Moines’ first homicide of 2017.
+No arrests had been made as of Sunday afternoon.

 Most Read Stories